scipy-conference/scipy_proceedings/papers/mckinney/pandas_scipy.rst

     array([622.87, 619.4, 622.73, 619.98, 211.61, 209.1,
            211.64, 210.73])

-Structured (or record) arrays can be effective in many applications, but in our experience they do not provide as-is the functionality present in other statistical computing environments.
-One issue is that they do not integrate well with the rest of NumPy, which is mostly intended for working with arrays of homogeneous dtype.
+Structured (or record) arrays such as this can be effective in many applications, but in our experience they do not provide the same level of flexibility and ease of use as other statistical environments.
+One major issue is that they do not integrate well with the rest of NumPy, which is mostly intended for working with arrays of homogeneous dtype.

-R provides the ``data.frame`` class which can similarly store mixed-type data, but also has the benefit of being flexible in size:
+R provides the ``data.frame`` class which can similarly store mixed-type data.
+The core R language and its 3rd-party libraries were built with the ``data.frame`` object in mind, so most operations on such a data set are very natural.
+A ``data.frame`` is also flexible in size, an important feature when assembling a collection of data.
+The following code fragment loads the data stored in the CSV file ``data`` into the variable ``df`` and adds a column of boolean values:

 ::